Broadview: An Introduction

 Broadview handles production and distribution of its books through its Peterborough, Ontario facility.
 Sales and editorial acquisitions are carried out through its offices in Guelph, Ontario; Wolfville, Nova Scotia; Calgary, Alberta; and Nanaimo, British Columbia.
 The company has roughly 600 titles in print, and is currently publishing approximately 45 new titles per year.
 Broadview Press was incorporated in 1985; since then the company has grown steadily and now employs over 25 people.

-Broadview Press is committed to printing the interiors of its books on FSC certified and 100% post-consumer recycled paper whenever feasible.
+Click here to read more about our printing practices, including our commitment to printing the interiors of our books on FSC certified and 100% post-consumer recycled paper whenever feasible.

 Broadview Press wishes to acknowledge that our Guelph office is located on the traditional territory of the Neutral, Anishinaabeg, Haudenasaunee, and Métis Peoples, while our Peterborough office is located on the traditional territory of the Mississauga Anishinaabeg.
 Our Calgary office is on the traditional territories of the Niitsitapi (Blackfoot) and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikuni, the Kainai, the Tsuut’ina and the Stoney Nakoda First Nations, including Chiniki, Bearpaw, and Wesley First Nations.
 The City of Calgary is also home to Métis Nation of Alberta, Region III.